Hello and welcome.

 Major in Digital Media Production, minor in English and Philosophy with honours.

-As Art Director & Graphic Designer at Shoes of Prey, I am responsible for the visual strategy and production of all communications, as well as brand visualization and website aesthetic.
-I oversee the design team and conduct photoshoots, perform image retouching, email and editorial layout, the design of advertising for online and print, and webpage design.
+In this role I was responsible for the visualization and overall look and feel of the brand.
+I oversaw and guided the design and production of all communications, conducted photoshoots, performed image retouching, email and editorial layout, the design of advertising for online and print, and webpage design.

 Freelance Digital Artist & Art Director